adamwjo/DOM_PAIRING_LAB/README.md

 - Use the lecture code as a reference!
 - Experiment with selectors, and different ways to manipulate nodes!
-- Figure out different ways to do the same thing, why you would use one method over another.
+- Figure out different ways to do the same thing / why you would use one method over another.
 - Even if one person is "driving", you should still code along!